techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 57. System.out.println(y[2]);

 Which is true?
 (Choose one.)

-a.
-Line 57 will print the value 2.
+A. Line 57 will print the value 2.

-b.
-Line 57 will print the value 3.
+B. Line 57 will print the value 3.

-c.
-Compilation will fail because of an error in line 55.
+C. Compilation will fail because of an error in line 55.

-d.
-Compilation will fail because of an error in line 56.
+D. Compilation will fail because of an error in line 56.

-Answer: B
+ANSWER: B
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: